Ken Russell's unrealised projects: Stratchey

-In the late 1960s, Russell developed an adaptation of William Faulkner's children's story The Wishing Tree that he intended to star Twiggy, who was seventeen at the time.
-"Paul McCartney was going to write the music and I met him to chat it over," Russell said, "but it felt like a non-starter."
-Though the film was not made, Russell would later work with Twiggy on his film The Boy Friend.

 Voss

 After being impressed by Russell's film Song of Summer, author Patrick White gave him a copy of his novel Voss, telling him he wanted to make a film of it.
 Russell passed the book to his collaborator John McGrath, who completed a first draft of the script by December 1970.
 While in production on The Boy Friend, Russell promised White that he would fly to Australia early in the new year to scout locations for Voss and then return for filming in late July 1972.
 Ultimately, all three parties lost interest in the project and the film was never made.

 1970s

 Under the Volcano

 In the early 1970s, at the same time he was engaged to direct The Boy Friend, Russell was attached to film Under the Volcano starring Albert Finney, which was later made by John Huston.

 A Handful of Dust

 In a fall 1970 issue of Film Comment, Russell said he was interested in adapting Evelyn Waugh's A Handful of Dust, explaining that he would "not attempt to update it to the present as did the recent film of his 1928 novel Decline and Fall.
 Waugh's novels are relevant to the present, and they do not have to have the setting updated to prove it."